 These feminine power archetype cards feature self-love lessons and positive affirmations from Love-Body-Spirit™ Coach Abiola Abrams, author of The Sacred Bombshell Handbook.
 If you enjoy personal development, self-help books, affirmation cards or tarot cards, then these are for you.
 Use for intuitive guidance, daily empowerment goals, oracle readings, divination discovery or self-coaching.

 This is what the back of the cards looks like:

-These beautiful cards only cost $20 right now and you get them in a couple of weeks.
+These beautiful cards only cost about $20 right now and you get them in a FEW weeks.